City council votes to compromise on private use of public space for seating area at Naftzger park

 “We came to say we are in favor of the compromise to keep it public, even though the space will be adjacent to the restaurant going in,” said Darryl Kelly.

-Kelly is with W – Wichita Young Professionals.
-He is excited to see a mixed use space.
-And he’s happy the space will be available to the public.
+Kelly is with Wichita Young Professionals.
+He is excited to see a mixed use space, and he’s happy the space will be available to the public.

 Kelly says he will be one of the first to both go to the restaurant and enjoy the seating, and one of the first to go to Naftzger.